cse110-sp21-group2/to-do-journal-app/specs/pitch/starting-pitch.md

 ![image](https://user-images.githubusercontent.com/56616510/116929664-9c34e380-ac13-11eb-901b-c967f94ad135.png)
 ### Name: Mark Liang
 Mark is a 3rd year biology major, who works two jobs.
 He has never used a bullet journal before.
 He is from UCSD, within Revelle College and needs 2 more years to graduate.
 He has an overall GPA of 2.8.
 He likes to attend social events, and surf.
-He wishes to someday attend Med School and pursue a higher education in biology.
+He wishes to someday attend medical school and pursue a higher education in biology.

 As a person, he’s a forgetful procrastinator that is very flexible and adaptable depending on the situation.
-He is very sociable and motivated when he wants to be.He doesn’t have too much experience with technology, except for using zoom and watching Netflix.
+He is very sociable and motivated when he wants to be.
+He doesn’t have too much experience with technology, except for using Zoom and watching Netflix.
 His understanding of technical skills is sustainable and adequate.

 Currently, he wants to be able to organize and manage his daily tasks.
 Additionally, he has trouble keeping priority of his tasks.
 Although he wants to maintain his work flow, he doesn’t want to waste too much time journaling.
-He doesn’t want to use any methods that are too complicated and time consuming.
+He doesn’t want to use any methods that are too complicated or time consuming.

 By using our product, Mark would be able to easily create and link tasks for any classes that he’s taking.
 Our design would be user friendly and straight to the point, so that he doesn’t feel overwhelmed by journaling.
 In order to accommodate for Mark’s forgetfulness, our app will contain dates and reminders that will notify users of upcoming tasks.
 Our app will contain daily, weekly, and quarterly logs in order to help Mark keep track of his priorities.

 ![image](https://user-images.githubusercontent.com/56616510/116929534-6bed4500-ac13-11eb-9d06-f2207b84091d.png)
 ### Name: Trai Suraj
-Traj is a first year lit major who is not the most familiar with technology.
+Traj is a first year literature major who is not the most familiar with technology.
 He likes having everything on paper rather than digitally and enjoys reading books over electronic media.
 His minimal dependence on technology even transfers over to his non-academic life, as he prefers to ride a bike rather than using other means of transportation.
+Trai also has partial color blindness.

 As a person, Trai is creative, disciplined, studious, focused, and reserved.
 All of these personality traits combined have helped him achieve a 4.0 GPA.
-He enjoys reading, writing, poetry, birdwatching, and nature.
 Trai is particularly good at writing poetry, knitting, and has good memory retention.
+He enjoys reading, writing (poetry in particular), birdwatching, and nature.

-With the onset of Covid, Trai realized that he could organize his classes much more efficiently with a digital bullet journal.
+With the onset of Covid, Trai wished that he could organize his classes much more efficiently with a digital bullet journal.
 His lack of familiarity with online materials proved to be a disaster when classes moved online.
-He is interested in something that is intuitive to use, allows him to link notes and tasks with certain classes, allows him to keep track of all links in one place, and has a high contrast mode.
+However, Traj is concerned about his minimal experience with technology preventing him from transitioning to a digital bullet journal, and his partial color blindness keeping him from properly using it.

-Traj is concerned about his minimal experience with technology preventing him from transitioning to a digital bullet journal and his partial color blindness from letting him properly use it.
+By using our product, Trai will be able to pick up the digital medium relatively easily due to our intuitive design.
+Our product will allow him to link notes and tasks with certain classes, and keep track of all of his links in the same place.
+Trai's concerns regarding his color blindness will also be answered with accessibility features like our high-contrast mode.

 ![image](https://user-images.githubusercontent.com/56616510/116929723-ae168680-ac13-11eb-958b-3e6bba76556b.png)